Lloyds bereavement number: 0800 015 0012 (8am–6pm, 7 days)

 Dealing with a loved one’s bank accounts is one of the more pressing tasks after a death – other organisations often ask for confirmation that the bank has been told, and household bills may still be going out.
-This guide explains how to notify Lloyds Bank step by step: the right phone number, what documents to gather, what happens to the accounts, and when probate is likely to be needed.
+This guide covers everything you need to notify Lloyds Bank: the right phone number, what documents to gather, what happens to the accounts, when probate is needed, how to use IHT423 to pay inheritance tax before probate, and how to claim the ISA Additional Permitted Subscription allowance.

 Quick reference: